RPi-Distro/pi-gen/README.md

 # Raspberry Pi BTCT Node

 Based on the official Raspbian image, using pi-gen to create.
 Should work on any Pi hardware that supports Raspbian Buster.
-Tested on Pi4 w/ 4GB and Pi3.
+Tested on Pi4 w/ 4GB, Pi3 and Pi Zero.

+Some notes:
-Note: This version of the image includes a bootstrap of the BTCT chain current as of the day the image was created.
+  1. This version of the image includes a bootstrap of the BTCT chain current as of the day the image was created.

-Please also note:  SSH IS TURNED ON BY DEFAULT IN THIS IMAGE.
+  2. SSH IS TURNED ON BY DEFAULT IN THIS IMAGE.
 This allows you to get up and running with no monitor, keyboard or mouse connection.
 Plug in your ethernet cable, use Putty or some other ssh client to access via ssh, and away you go.
+If you want to use wifi, you will need an ethernet cable or monitor/keyboard to initially set up your wifi.

+  3. If using this image on a Pi Zero, you must use the pi-zero binaries found in /home/pi/btct/bin/pi-zero.
+The pi-zero is btct-cli and btctd (daemon) only, the -qt wallet does not work on the Zero.

+## If you want to run the -QT wallet:

+If no monitor, ssh in to your Pi and run ```sudo raspi-config``` then set VNC to on in Interface Options.

-After booting up, go through the setup wizard and reboot.
+After booting up the GUI, go through the setup wizard and reboot.

 Click on the raspberry menu at the top left and you should find Bitcoin Token (this is the -QT wallet).

+## If you wan tto run only the daemon (btctd with btct-cli):

+Use ```sudo raspi-config``` to do your setup.
+If on a Pi2 or higher, use /home/pi/btct/bin/{btct files}.
+If on a Pi Zero, use /home/pi/btct/bin/pi-zero/{btct files}.

+## General Warning:

 BE SURE TO ENCRYPT AND BACKUP YOUR WALLET!
 If you forget your password, no one can help you.
 If you are unsure what you are doing, come to the Discord server and ask -> https://discord.gg/4cAGCf4